Robust-Multi-Task Gradient Boosting: Related Work

-Our proposed model falls into the first category of boosting \ac{MTL} approaches.
-Unlike tree-based models or federated learning framework, our method redefines the ensemble structure to directly address challenges specific to \ac{MTL}.
-While prior work in this category has largely focused on modeling shared and task-specific patterns, they have not addressed the presence of outlier or adversarial tasks, which can degrade overall model performance.
-To the best of our knowledge, no existing boosting or ensemble-based approach has systematically tackled this issue.
-Our model introduces an inner parameter optimization step that identifies and differentiates outlier or adversarial tasks during training.
-This not only improves robustness and pattern recognition but also enhances interpretability by allowing the clustering of tasks into inlier and outlier categories based on their behavior in the learning process.
+Our proposed method falls into the first category of boosting-based \ac{MTL} approaches.
+However, unlike tree-based models or the \ac{FL} framework, our method redefines the ensemble structure to directly address challenges specific to \ac{MTL}.
+Importantly, while prior work in this category has largely focused on modeling shared and task-specific patterns, they have not addressed the presence of outlier or adversarial tasks, which can degrade overall model performance.
+Table~\ref{tab:mtl_boosting_comparison} summarizes key design choices across representative boosting-based \ac{MTL} methods.
+Specifically, we compare whether a method explicitly (i) learns a \emph{shared representation} across tasks, (ii) models \emph{task-specific} components, and (iii) handles \emph{outlier/adversarial tasks} \emph{within the GB fitting process}.
+The table shows that the proposed approach, \ac{R-MTGB}, is the only one fulfilling the three considered criteria.